dacjames/mara-lang/README.md

 ## Features

-    - Multiple Dispatch
+    - Multiple dispatch
-    - Pattern Matching
+    - Pattern matching
-    - Objects (but no Classes)
+    - Objects (but no classes)
     - Traits & Protocols
-    - Type Inference
+    - "Raw" native types
-    - For Expressions
+    - Hybrid memory management
-    - Hybrid Memory Management
+    - Type inference
-    - Dependency Injection
+    - Dependency injection

 Okay, it doesn't offer all of those features today, but it will as development progressses.
 Some of the driving principles behind Mara are: